keeganpaleshi/RMTest/README.md

   spectral fitter runs so that physical parameters (notably the peak amplitudes) remain unconstrained by unit mismatches.

-- `sigma_E_prior_source` – one-sigma width of the prior on the common energy resolution parameter.
-When omitted the uncertainty from the calibration step is used.

 - `expected_peaks` – approximate ADC centroids used to locate the Po‑210, Po‑218 and Po‑214 peaks before fitting.
 The default is `{"Po210": 1250, "Po218": 1400, "Po214": 1800}`.